 - If you have multiple exhibit locations, please complete a new and separate order for each location (booth, meeting room, etc.).

-- Have a company credit card to pay all balances due on show site and for deposits on rental equipment.
+- Have a company credit card available to pay all balances due on show site and for deposits on rental equipment.

 - Work Zone - You should know that the show site and surrounding areas are active work zones.
 You need to be careful and keep an eye out for moving vehicles.
 Company agents and representatives are present at their own risk.